philip-bbaale/Akan-Names/README.md

 # Akan-Names

-Project name:Akan Naming.
+# Project name:Akan Naming.

+# Project description:
-Project description:Akan names are derived from Ghanian culture.
+Akan names are derived from Ghanian culture.
 Frequently in Ghana, children are given their first name as a 'day name' which corresponds to the day in the week they were born.
 Here are Ghanian day names.

 Male
 Sunday: Kwasi